 Figure 27 shows the format of type 8A groups, where used for Traffic Message Channel (TMC); if used for ODA see 3.1.4.2.
 This group carries the TMC messages.
-The specification for TMC, using the ALERT protocol also makes use of type 1A and/or type 3A groups together with 4A groups and is separately specified by the CEN standard ENV 12313-1.
+The specification for TMC, using the so called ALERT C protocol also makes use of type 1A and/or type 3A groups together with 4A groups and is separately specified by the CEN standard ENV 12313-1.